 - Successfully assisted Malaysian lawyers and a high net-worth individual in a defamation appeal to the Malaysian Court of Appeal by providing a Singapore law perspective on the law of defamation.

-- Acted as counsel for individuals in resisting claims in the Singapore High Court for breach of a franchise agreement and conspiracy.
+- Represented individuals in resisting claims in the Singapore High Court for breach of a franchise agreement and conspiracy.
 The matter was eventually settled.

-- Acted as counsel for an individual against a well known foreign bank and its financial advisers for misrepresentation and fraud.
+- Represented an individual against a well-known foreign bank and its financial advisers for misrepresentation and fraud.

 Investigations and fraud disputes